rlangbehn/mybot_ws/README.md

 1. make it interract with gazebo on mac (host-only network ?)
 1. make it all automatable
 1. customise the crap outa it for specific robot stuff
+1. update the docs to be able to run all of the origonal tutorials

 ## Licence